WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

 - Text processing to address data quality issues
   - Remove non-english characters, e.g. Иван
-  - Remove punctuation and spaces between characters as we did not make an assumption about delimiter being space or underscore or hyphen
+  - Remove punctuation and spaces between characters as we can assume delimiter has to be a space or underscore or hyphen
-  - Change characters to lowercase
+  - Use only lowercase characters
 - Final output
   - Each name becomes a continuous string of characters, which is then converted into a list of 3-gram tokens
   - <img src="../data/image/2023-08-27-20-38-31.png"  width="1000">

 ## 4) Modeling

 - List of appropriate modeling techniques
   - Vector space model